-Ellen Houlihan is an Emmy-winning and Clio-nominated narrative and commercial film director whose work has also been recognized by the Film Society of Lincoln Center, The AICP, Cannes Lions, The One Club for Creativity and Shoot Magazine's New Directors Search.
-She has directed Oscar and Golden Globe-nominated talent, as well as recognizable talent from top film, TV and commercial campaigns.
+Ellen Houlihan is an Emmy-winning and Clio-nominated writer and director based in New York and Los Angeles.
+Her work has been recognized by Free The Work (fka Free The Bid), The Film Society of Lincoln Center, The AICP, Cannes Lions, The One Club for Creativity and Shoot Magazine's New Directors Search.
+She has directed Oscar and Golden Globe-nominated talent, major recording artists and comedians, as well as recognizable talent from top films, TV shows, commercials and music videos.

 Ellen writes and directs original content independently, and for hire with agencies and production companies such as Droga5 and BuzzFeed.
 She is interested in collaborative opportunities and representation.